Finland’s national climate policy

 According to the Climate Act, the climate policy planning system consists of the Long-term Climate Plan, Adaptation Plan, Medium-term Climate Plan and Climate Plan for the Land Use Sector.

 The Medium-term Climate Plan presents the measures that will reduce anthropogenic greenhouse gas emissions of the effort-sharing sector.
 The Ministry of the Environment has the responsibility to prepare the Medium-term Climate Plan.
+The Government submitted the Medium-term Climate Plan as a report to Parliament on 2 June 2022.

 Besides the emissions trading sector, the Climate and Energy Strategy published once during each electoral term covers the effort-sharing and land use sectors, maintenance and security of supply issues relating to the energy sector, and functioning of the energy markets.
-The responsibility for the preparation of the strategy rests with the Ministry of Economic Affairs and Employment, and the Climate Act does not lay down any provisions concerning this strategy.
+The Climate Act does not include provisions on the Climate and Energy Strategy.
+The responsibility for the preparation of the strategy rests with the Ministry of Economic Affairs and Employment.
+The Government submitted the National Climate and Energy Strategy as a report to Parliament on 30 June 2022.

 According to the Climate Act, the Long-term Climate Plan must present scenarios concerning the trends in emissions and removals that cover at least the 30 years following the adoption of the plan and in which consideration is given to the reduction in greenhouse gas emissions, strengthening of sinks and climate change adaptation.
 The plan is prepared at least once every ten years, and the preparation is coordinated by the Ministry of Economic Affairs and Employment.
 The Long-term Climate Plan under the new Climate Act has not been prepared yet.
-According to the Act, the first Long-term Climate Plan must be adopted in 2025 at the latest.
+According to the Act, the first Long-term Climate Plan under it must be adopted in 2025 at the latest.

 The Adaptation Plan contains an analysis of risks and vulnerabilities and, as considered necessary, an analysis of the different aspects of adaptation in different administrative branches, across the administrative branches and in different regions.
 The Adaptation Plan is prepared at least once every two electoral terms and the preparation is coordinated by the Ministry of Agriculture and Forestry.

 The first Climate Plan for the Land Use Sector was submitted to Parliament on 8 July 2022.
 The process to prepare the plan was started before the new Climate Act entered into force, which means that it was not adopted under this Act.
 The Climate Plan for the Land Use Sector specifies the measures to reduce greenhouse gas emissions and increase removals in the land use sector.
 The land use sector comprises agricultural and forestry land and other types of land use (land use, land use change and forestry, LULUCF).
-The plan comprises measures targeted to carbon dioxide emissions from agricultural lands and to forests, land use changes and climate wetlands, and it also presents an implementation plan and a plan on how the measures and their impacts will be monitored.
+The plan contains measures targeted to carbon dioxide emissions from agricultural lands, and to forests, land use changes and climate wetlands, and it also presents an implementation plan and a plan on how the measures and their impacts will be monitored.

 Monitoring of climate actions